The Omni Grove Park Inn: U.S. Presidents

+Other visitors

+Helen Keller was one of the inn’s first guests.
+Other notable visitors include F. Scott Fitzgerald and his wife Zelda, Henry Ford, Thomas Edison, Eleanor Roosevelt, John D. Rockefeller, Jerry Seinfeld, Sanjay Gupta, Harry Houdini, Will Rogers, Jack Nicklaus, George Gershwin, Margaret Mitchell, Billy Graham, Jennifer Lopez, Michael Jordan, William Shatner, and Don Cheadle.

 In literature

 In Lee Smith's Guests on Earth: A Novel (which is about Zelda Fitzgerald and published in 2013), the central character often makes references to the Omni Grove Inn as the novel takes place in Asheville, North Carolina.

 In Cormac McCarthy's 1979 novel Suttree (set in Knoxville), the title character and his girlfriend spend four days at the inn, staying in what McCarthy described as "a cool room high in the old rough pile of rocks."